nanoboot/bit-backup/README.md

 #### Features

- * Backing up directory to another location like: local, FTP(S), SFTP, HTTP(S), S3, Bir server and others
+ * Backing up directory to another location like: local, FTP(S), SFTP, HTTP(S), S3, Bib server and others
  * Optionally you can set a password to protect your files (if a not trusted external location like FTP or S3 is used)

- * Files are handled in a "Bir repository"
+ * Files are handled in a "Bib repository"

 #### What is not supported

  * Conflict resolution is not supported.
 (If you wish something not yet supported to be added, please, let's start a discussion here or at forum.nanoboot.org)
-   * "Bir" is not intended to be used by many read/write users.
+   * "Bib" is not intended to be used by many read/write users.
-   * Several people changing one Bir repository must be avoided.
+   * Several people changing one Bib repository must be avoided.
-   * "Bir" is not intended to be used by many read users and only one read/write user.
+   * "Bib" is not intended to be used by many read users and only one read/write user.
-   * One Bir repository can be used by more users, but only one user can change it.
+   * One Bib repository can be used by more users, but only one user can change it.
  * Branches are not supported

-## Bir repository
+## Bib repository

 * Your files are versioned.
 You can travel in history and return to an older version of the whole repo or only a changed/deleted directory or file.

 You can:
- * clone a remote Bir repository
+ * clone a remote Bib repository
- * or use an existing local Bir repository
+ * or use an existing local Bib repository
- * or create a new empty Bir repository
+ * or create a new empty Bib repository
- * or create a new Bir repository using an existing directory
+ * or create a new Bib repository using an existing directory
  * or save your local repository to a remote repository.

 ### Structure

-#### Directory .bir/objects
+#### Directory .bib/objects

-.bir/objects/{??}/{?????...}
+.bib/objects/{??}/{?????...}

-#### Directory .bir/pack
+#### Directory .bib/pack
-.bir/pack/pack-{sha-512}.pack
+.bib/pack/pack-{sha-512}.pack

 {sha-512}::::{length in bytes}::::{sha-512}::::{length in bytes}::::{sha-512}::::{length in bytes}::::{sha-512}::::{length in bytes}::::{sha-512}::::{length in bytes}::::::::{bytes -base}{bytes-incremental}{bytes-incremental}{bytes-incremental}{bytes-incremental}{bytes-incremental}

 binary diffs

-#### File .bir/birindex.{number}
+#### File .bib/bibindex.{number}

 https://stackabuse.com/linux-display-file-properties-via-terminal/